mozzarellaV8/nba2k17/notes.md

 ![WinsPlayoffTable](notes/WinsPlayoffTable.png)

 It looks like at 41 wins and above, chances that a team will make the playoffs improve dramatically.
 At 42 wins and above, the number of teams not making the playoffs becomes a distinct minority, and above 48 wins practically guarantees a playoff spot.
+Given this data, it's probably safe to say **42 wins** is the least number of wins a team needs to have a good chance at making the playoffs.

 **How many points does a team need to win by - on average - to have a strong chance at a W?**